 If you have your tool in the intranet for example, like a leave request, then this is available in your browser and it's mobile ready, meaning that it's responsive, it can be opened in a mobile browser and it's accessible from the outside.
 Then this means you could use this and put it into your app.
 You have your logo and you have your look and feel and the existing user interface of your existing tool would fit right in.

 This is the most easy and most straightforward way to bring in external services.
 Staffbase supports different levels of integration.
-The most simple one is the link and you'll just have a link here on your app and then you open the mobile's Fiori or mobile browser on Android and you are in this other tool.
+The most simple one is the link and you'll just have a link here on your app and then you open the mobile Safari or mobile browser on Android and you are in this other tool.
 This is possible and the same way you could just embed things.

-You could use this Valda page and show it directly inside the App.
+You could use this browser page and show it directly inside the app.
 Both things, external link and embedded page mean that people have to reauthenticate though.
 It's really a good way if you have an external page for your meal plan or the report that you don't need authentication for, then this is cool.
 If you have an HR service, for example, it's not so cool because, you know, people have to reauthenticate.

 This would mean they are in your app, they already logged-in and they have to fill out the username and password again.
 It's extra effort and not cool.
 This is why Staffbase has something we call plugins.
 Plugins are basically embedded pages we use for browser interface of your existing tool, but they support single sign-on.

 This means that the app tells this browser page who the authenticated user is.
 This works like magic, the user is directly inside this tool and it's a seamless experience.
-The way we do it is we use single sign-on standouts like SAML and JWT, especially SAML is something which is widely used in enterprise contexts.
+The way we do it is we use single sign-on standards like SAML and JWT, especially SAML is something which is widely used in enterprise contexts.
 If you go to your IT and ask them, "Okay, is this particular service available with SAML single sign-on?"
 And they say, "yes," it's very likely that we are able to easily integrate this into the employee app.

 This is also the way we would integrate SAP Fiori by the way.
 This is something we hear very often.
 If you have an SAP system for HR, for example, many of you might already have Fiori which is a new product from SAP, which provides browser-based access to HR processes.
 Fiori is supported by our plugin API.